Syrrako

-Syrrako (Συρράκο, between 1940 and 2002: Σιράκο - Sirako; Siracu) is a village and a former community in the Ioannina regional unit, Epirus, Greece.
+Syrrako (Συρράκο, between 1940 and 2002: Σιράκο, Sirako; Sãracu) is a village and a former community in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality North Tzoumerka, of which it is a municipal unit.
 The municipal unit has an area of 29.307 km^{2}.
-It has a predominantly Aromanian population, and is located 52 km southeast of Ioannina at an altitude of 1200 m, on the mountain Peristeri.
+It is located 52 km southeast of Ioannina at an altitude of 1200 m, on the mountain Peristeri.
 It is built on a steep slope and retains its traditional buildings.

 It is the hometown of the poet and author Kostas Krystallis and Prime Minister Ioannis Kolettis.

-Location
+Name

+In the 19th century, the scholar Ioannis Lambridis wrote that the placename referred to 'poverty and bareness', while the scholar Panagiotis Aravantinos said the name stemmed from a namesake owner from Ioannina.
+The linguist Max Vasmer derived the toponym from the Slavic word širokъ, meaning 'wide'.

+The linguist Kostas Oikonomou supported the etymology provided by the linguist Phaedon Malingoudis, who derived the name from the Slavic sirakъ 'poor, orphan', from the root sirъ 'orphan', which in reference to a location, indicates a 'barren, infertile' landscape.
+Malingoudis also wrote that the toponym may not have been a direct naming by the Slavs and instead was one given by Albanians.
+The root is used in multiple Slavic and a few Albanian placenames and in a personal name, Sirakos, associated with the Slavic toponym.
+K. Spanos derived the placename from the family name Syros, formed from Syros and the suffix -akos, which Oikonomou stated was possible but unlikely, as the term Syros referred to someone from Syria and similar names with the root are found in several old codices throughout nearby Thessaly.
+Another possibility that cannot be excluded is the surname Sirakos forming the placename, although Oikonomou wrote that the existence of Sirakos as a first name makes that less likely.

+Geography

 Syrrako is built on the slopes of Mount Peristeri (Lakmos) in the Pindus, offering natural shelter and security.

 Syrrako is separated from its twin village Kalarrytes by the deep ravine of the river Chroussias, a tributary of the Arachthos.
 Tradition says that the river's name derives from Νeoptolemos' son, Chroussios, who drowned there, not being aware of the fact that water rises fast during bad weather conditions.

 Nearby are the attractions of Kipina Monastery built into a rocky mountain in the 13th century, and the Anemotrypa cave with its underground river.